-Each exam covers material from the lectures, readings and labs.
+\ Each exam may include material from the lectures, readings and labs, however, exams focus primarily on information covered in lectures and the labs.\

-In the event a mid-term exam is missed the percentage allocated to the exam will be added to the final.
-There are no make-up exams in the course.
+In the event a midterm quiz is missed the percentage allocated to that test will be added to the Final Exam.
+There are no make-up tests in the course.

-• Please note that students have 1 week after the posting of quiz results and answers to contact the course director about marking concerns.
+• Please note that students have one week after the posting of quiz results and answers to contact the course director about marking concerns.